sergiomoreirasjr/sergiomoreirasjr/README.md

 - Identity and Access Management
 - Identity Governance and Administration
 - Development of drivers REST and TEXT for application integrations
-- Microfocus NetIQ IDM and IGA Workflows
+- Microfocus NetIQ IDM and IGA
 - Knowledge in leading IAM solutions as NetIQ Microfocus and IBM
 <!-- - Experience with programming languages, including Java and Python -->